 - At regular intervals a lady is assaulted in India.

-Death Penalty Justified in Sever Crimes Against Women
+Death Penalty Justified in Severest Crimes Against Women

 - Hon’ble Supreme Court of India in its judgement has noted that crime against women are on the rise and courts are too soft on the perpetrators.